andventuree/InterviewPrep/readme.md

 ## Interview Prep

-Disclaimer: These are simply my notes for approach for analyzing algorithms.
+Disclaimer: These are simply my notes on approaching and analyzing algorithms.
 Happy to make changes or consider any suggestions provided.

 ### Interview observations: